visldy/visldock/README.md

 ---

-You can also run command on an existing container (for example a container with is currently running a notebook server) using the *exec* command.

-For example, to open VSCode in an existing container run:
+You can also run a command on an existing container using the *exec* command.
+For example, to open VSCode in an existing container, run:
 ```bash
 visldock exec code
 ```